t-l-xin/ip/docs/README.md

 ### Editing the data file

-Duke data are saved as a TXT file **`[home folder]/data/duke.txt`**.
+Duke data are saved as a TXT file in **`[home folder]/data/duke.txt`**.
 Advanced users are welcome to update data directly by editing that data file.
 ***home folder*** refers to the folder where you initially placed `ip.jar`, mentioned at the Quick Setup section.

 **Word of Caution:**